-Serengeti is easily Tanzania’s most famous national park, and it’s also the largest, at 14,763 square kilometres of protected area that borders Kenya’s Masai Mara Game Park.
+The Serengeti National Park is easily Tanzania’s most famous national park, 14,763 square kilometres of protected area that borders Kenya’s Masai Mara Game Park.
 Serengeti National Park is famous for the annual 'great migration'.

 Tanzania’s first and most famous park, the Serengeti, is renowned for its wealth of leopard and lion.
 The vast reaches of the park are a hiding place for the endangered black rhino and provide a protected breeding ground for the vulnerable cheetah, alongside the Serengeti’s thousands of other diverse species, from the 500 varieties of bird to 100 different types of dung beetle.